 Immigration Enforcement and Student Outcomes

-My dissertation, which has been funded by competitive awards from the Russell Sage and Horowitz Foundations, examines the effects of immigration enforcement policies on academic achievement in grades 3-8.
+My dissertation, which has been funded by competitive awards from the Russell Sage and Horowitz Foundations, examines the effects of immigration enforcement policies on student outcomes, including absences, academic achievement, and disciplinary incidents.
 Compared to the number of immigrants removed from the U.S. interior in the early 2000s, between 2008 and 2011, nearly twice as many immigrants were removed from the U.S. interior per year.
 The foundation of my research in this area is the premise that immigration enforcement affects not only immigrants but also their families.
 The Pew Hispanic Center estimates that 5.1 million children living in the U.S. have at least one unauthorized parent, who is potentially a target of immigration enforcement.
 Although not all children with an unauthorized parent experience a parental removal due to immigration enforcement, the larger group of children with an unauthorized parent likely experience increases in stress and fear as immigration enforcement intensifies.

 I use quasi-experimental methods to isolate the effects of immigration enforcement on children's academic achievement, examining this question in two ways.
 First, I focus on average academic achievement across U.S. counties.
 Second, I focus on student-level academic achievement within one state, North Carolina.

 To examine the impact of immigration enforcement on county-level outcomes, I use the staggered rollout of Secure Communities, a biometric sharing program ultimately activated in every U.S. county.
 I match information on Secure Communities with newly available measures of average county achievement from the Stanford Education Data Archives (SEDA).
 I find that the activation of Secure Communities was associated with decreases in average achievement for Hispanic students in English Language Arts (ELA), as well as black students in ELA and math.
 Similarly, I find that increases in removals are associated with decreases in achievement for Hispanic and black students.
 I note that the timing of rollout is potentially correlated with other county trends affecting results.
 This paper was recently accepted by AERA Open but is also currently available as a working paper.